 A civil engineer by profession Quentin was also a company director and lived at Liphook in Hampshire.
 As a friend and one-time business partner of Cecil Rhodes, Quentin was, in his early days, one of the country’s most prominent financiers.

 His strong interest in yachting led him to compete in the 1900 Paris Olympic Games.
 The yacht racing was held at Le Havre and although only four of the 14 entries started in the over 20 tons class British yachts took the first two places; the 153-ton Brynhild was first to the finishing line but Cecil Quentin’s 96-ton Cicely won on time adjustment.

 His other notable yachting achievements were winning a German Emperor's Cup in 1898 with Merrythought (Capt.
-Jesse Cranfield), and the successor to Cicely, also named Cicely, which had three successive victories over the German Emperor’s yacht, Meteor III.
+Jesse Cranfield), and the successor to Cicely, also named Cicely, built in 1902, which had three successive victories over the German Emperor’s yacht, Meteor III.